isomerpages/moe-jurongsec/_our-experiences/Enhanced JSS Experience/Learning for Life Programme (LLP).md

 ---
 ![](/images/Learning%20for%20Life%20Programme%20Committee.jpg)

-### What is LLP?
+### Learning for Life programme
 The Learning for Life programme will provide students with real-life experiential learning to develop their character and values, cultivate positive attitudes, self expression and strengthen their people skills.
 This will be an integral aspect and a distinctive signature approach of Character and Citizenship Education (CCE).
 The intent is to instill in our students a sense of rootedness and responsibility for their community and fellow Singaporeans.
-Areas can include, among others, outdoor adventure learning, sports, student leadership development, uniformed groups, performing and visual arts.
+Areas explored in LLP may include, among others, outdoor adventure learning, sports, student leadership development, uniformed groups, performing and visual arts.

 ### Premise
 Our LLP vision is guided by our belief that sports, when presented and organised meaningfully, will yield three benefits, i.e. to positively impact the physical, psychological and social well-being of a teenager.
 Through participation in sports, our students not only build up their physical fitness but acquire strong character and desired values.